 Equally, you may need to update your Will to do the reverse if you and an estranged spouse own a home as tenants in common.

-Last February saw a legal battle over a deceased dentist’s house, where his share of the property passed via his Will to his estranged wife rather than to his partner of 18 years, because he never married his second partner and didn’t change his Will.
+Bear in mind the ramifications of one particular, well-documented legal battle over a deceased dentist’s house.
+The man in question’s share of the property passed via his Will to his estranged wife rather than to his partner of 18 years, because he never married his second partner and didn’t change his Will.

 Some people do indeed marry for money – and avoiding inheritance tax is one reason to do so.